-Module 2: How can we study it?
-Class 06 - Causation: how do we grasp it?
-Generative mechanisms between experiments and case studies - plus a third possibility.
-Class 07 - From Mill's canons to QCA: the Joint Method of Agreement and Dfference, the other way round - minimizations.
-Class 08 - From causal properties to explanatory conditions - calibration and truth tables.
-Class 09 - Necessity and sufficiency with Boolean algebra - parameters of fit.
-Class 10 - Model specification, truth table analysis, counterfactuals and their usage.
-Class 11 - Test 2
+Module 2: How do we study it?
+Class 06 - Explanation as an exercise in classical logic: from syllogisms to generative mechanisms.
+Class 07 -- Probing causation: from Mill's canons to QCA and the Quine McCluskey's minimizations.
+Class 08 - From causal properties to explanatory conditions - measures and their calibration.
+Class 09 - Necessity and sufficiency with Boolean algebra - parameters of fit of individual conditions.
+Class 10 - Truth table analysis, easy and hard counterfactuals, solutions and their representation.
+Class 11 - Test 2:

 Module 3: How is it actually done?
-Class 12 - Defining the model: the efficient causes of corruption Class 13 - Constructing explanatory conditions, and identifying the scope condition Class 14 - Model specification Class 15 - Standard and Enhanced Standard Analysis Class 16 - Solutions and XY plot
+Class 12 - Defining the model: the INUS causes of corruption Class 13 - Constructing the explanatory conditions, and assessing their explanatory power.
+Class 14 - Constructing and analyzing the truth table.
+Class 15 - Standard Analysis, solution plots, and discussion.

 Non-attending students are invited to: 1.
 Start from Mackie's understanding of a causal mechanism 2.
-Use mechanisms as a lens through which the governance literature can be made sense of 3.
-Learn from Ragin how to compare systematically and logically across cases so to find Mackie's complexes of causes 4.
+Use mechanisms as a lens through which the governance literature can be made sense of, and construct a configurational model accounting for differences in a policy performance of their interest across a reasoned selection of countries 3.
+Learn from Ragin how to compare systematically and logically across cases so as to probe the explanatory power of Mackie's compound causes 4.
 Apply it all by using the data from http://www.sgi-network.org/